espoirMur/my-blog-gastby/content/draft-blogs/some-projects-you-can-contribute-to-in-hackerfordev/index.md

 ### Python and Django Conferences website (DjangoConf and EuroPython)

 Other project that can give you exposure are django conference websites, the project are written in python and are maintained with the best Django developers in the world.
-Working on those projects can give you your quickstart in your Django learning path.
+Working on those projects can give you your kickstart in your Django learning path.

 _Tech Stack_: